learn-co-students/basic-nested-forms-v-000/README.md

 end
 ```

 This looks up existing Artists by name.
 If it doesn't exist, one is created.
 Then we update an artist's attributes with the ones we were given.
-We could choose
-to do something else, if we didn't want to allow bulk assigning of an artist's
-information through a song.
+We could choose to do something else, if we didn't want to allow bulk assigning of an artist's information through a song.

-Note that `accepts_nested_attributes_for` and setter methods (e.g.,
-`artist_attributes=`) aren't necessarily mutually exclusive.
-It's important to
-evaluate the needs of your specific use case and to choose the approach that
-makes the most sense.
-Keep in mind, too, that setter methods are useful for
-more than just avoiding duplicates — that's just one domain where they come in
+Note that `accepts_nested_attributes_for` and setter methods (e.g., `artist_attributes=`) aren't necessarily mutually exclusive.
+It's important to evaluate the needs of your specific use case and to choose the approach that makes the most sense.
+Keep in mind, too, that setter methods are useful for more than just avoiding duplicates — that's just one domain where they come in handy.
-handy.

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/basic-nested-forms' title='Basic Nested Forms'>Basic Nested Forms</a> on Learn.co and start learning to code for free.</p>

-<p data-visibility='hidden'>View <a href='https://learn.co/lessons/basic-nested-forms'>Basic Nested Forms</a> on Learn.co and start learning to code for free.</p>

 <p class='util--hide'>View <a href='https://learn.co/lessons/basic-nested-forms'>Basic Nested Forms</a> on Learn.co and start learning to code for free.</p>